tototomate123/tuwunel/docker/README.md

 This directory is made up of three types of files:

 - Shell scripts are the user interface.
 Use this system through one of the shell scripts.
-The bake files can still be docker'ed directly but it's recomended to run the script.
+The bake files can still be docker'ed directly but it's recommended to run the script.

 - The `.hcl` files specify the targets of the tree.
 This is all standard [docker bake](https://docs.docker.com/build/bake/reference/).
 All targets are ordered where each